cert-manager/cert-manager/design/20221205-memory-management.md

 The ACME account key secret and, if configured, the secret with EAB key will be returned once per issuer reconcile (on events against issuer or the account key or EAB key secret).
 The ACME client initialized with the credentials is then stored in a registry shared with orders controller, so the secrets are _not_ retrieved again when a certificate request for the issuer needs to be signed.
 For a DNS-01 challenge, one (possibly two in case of AWS) calls for secrets will be made during issuance to retrieve the relevant credentials secret.

 **CA**

 - the secret referenced by `issuer.spec.ca.secretName`.
 This will always be created by user.
 No labelling is currently enforced.

-This will be retrieved twice when the isser is reconciled (on events against the issuer or its `Secret`) and once when a certificate request for it is being signed.
+This will be retrieved twice when the issuer is reconciled (when an event occurs against the issuer or its secret) and once when a certificate request for the issuer is being signed.

 **Vault**